gitter-badger/kubefaas/environments/jvm/README.md

-# Fission: Java and JVM Environment
+# Kubefaas: Java and JVM Environment

-This is the JVM environment for Fission.
+This is the JVM environment for Kubefaas.

 It's a Docker image containing a OpenJDK8 runtime, along with a dynamic loader.
 A few dependencies are included in the